ndreynolds/ndreynolds.github.com/posts/2015-02-10-rust-first-impressions.md

-The idea is that since Rust code isn't garbage collected, and the programmer isn't managing memory, the compiler needs some way to keep track of the lifespan of your data so that it can allocate and deallocate memory for you.
+The idea is that since Rust code isn't garbage collected, and the programmer isn't managing memory, the compiler needs some way to keep track of the *lifetime* of your data so that it can allocate and deallocate memory for you.
 In theory, this is awesome.
 You get the performance benefits of managing your own memory with all the safety of a garbage collected language.